 Projects like decks, patios, windows and outdoor rooms are good to plan for this timeframe.
 Decks require hand-digging, and the ground is usually softer in the spring.
 In addition, the homeowner will be able to enjoy the deck and outdoor space in the coming summer and fall months

-Remodeling July through September
+Remodelling July through September

 Roofing projects are often done in the summer because the roofing material needs certain higher temperatures to seal.
 Another project to look at during this time are furnaces which are generally ignored before fall, have your system checked (and altered, if necessary) in mid to late summer, this will help you beat the rush before winter.